 Tallahassee is Florida's capital city, where the state's law makers meet to conduct the Sunshine State's official business.
 The old and new capitol buildings are within the same block with guided and self-guided tours available for free.

-All guided tours for the new capitol require reservations, and tours during the legislative session — March through April — require reservations made months in advance.
+All guided tours for the new capitol require reservations, and tours during the legislative session — March through April — require reservations made at least two months in advance.
 Tours daily except New Year's Day, Labor Day, Thanksgiving Day and Christmas Day.
 For more information call 850-488-6167.

 08 of 10